 The flufftails are placed in the family called “Sarothruridae”, small birds related to the rails.
 They are restricted to seven species in sub-Saharan Africa and two species found in Madagascar.
 Their name is derived from the short tail, which has degraded fluffy feathers.
 All species except the White-winged Flufftail display sexual dimorphism in their plumage but not their size.

 Flufftails are highly secretive and seldom observed.
-There are two species, the Buff-spotted Flufftail and the White-spotted Flufftail – inhabitants of dense forests – the remaining species are found in deep grasslands and marshes.
+In addition to the two species occurring in South Africa here are two species, the Buff-spotted Flufftail and the White-spotted Flufftail, that inhabite dense forests; the remaining species are found in deep grasslands and marshes.
 One species, the Streaky-breasted Flufftail, is known to be migratory; it is uncertain whether other species are as well.
 The White-winged Flufftail may breed in Ethiopia and winter in South Africa, but this is not known for certain.

-We attempt to spot these birds on this ‘Birding Tour South Africa’ adventure.
+We attempt to spot the birds listed in bold above on this ‘Birding Tour South Africa’ adventure.